kubernetes/enhancements/keps/sig-storage/3141-prevent-volume-mode-conversion/README.md

 - [x] Events
   - Event Reason: ProvisioningFailed
-  - Event Message: ailed to provision volume with StorageClass "csi-hostpath-sc": error getting handle for DataSource Type VolumeSnapshot by Name new-snapshot-demo: requested volume default/hpvc-restore modifies the mode of the source volume but does not have permission to do so. snapshot.storage.kubernetes.io/allow-volume-mode-change annotation is not present on snapshotcontent snapcontent-8d709f2e-db04-444f-aae2-e17d6c5398dd
+  - Event Message: Failed to provision volume with StorageClass "csi-hostpath-sc": error getting handle for DataSource Type VolumeSnapshot by Name new-snapshot-demo: requested volume default/hpvc-restore modifies the mode of the source volume but does not have permission to do so. snapshot.storage.kubernetes.io/allow-volume-mode-change annotation is not present on snapshotcontent snapcontent-8d709f2e-db04-444f-aae2-e17d6c5398dd